mozilla/pkipolicy/rootstore/policy.md

 Instead of complying with the above paragraph, subordinate CA certificates issued before 22nd June 2017 may, until 15th November 2018, comply with the following paragraph.
-Such intermediate certificates must be revoked or be publicly disclosed and audited by 15th April 2018.
+Such intermediate certificates must be revoked, or be publicly disclosed and audited, by 15th April 2018.

 If the certificate includes the id-kp-emailProtection extended key usage, then all end-entity certificates MUST only include